snickell/elicitation-engine/acceptance-tests/README.txt

+﻿USE NPM TEST TO RUN TESTS:
+To run the tests, from the project root do "npm test", which runs ../run-tests.sh

+You can also run a specific test manually (after starting selenium): nodeunit acceptance-tests/tests/agree-disagree.js

+MANUAL INSTRUCTIONS
-﻿1) Install required node packages:
-	npm install wd assert q
-	npm install -g nodeunit selenium-standalone
+1) Install required node packages: npm install wd assert q npm install -g nodeunit selenium-standalone